 Advocating for Members

-Being part of the BC Pharmacy Association means being part of a strong, united voice for more than 3,200 pharmacists and more than 900 pharmacies, and there’s power in those numbers.
-The Association works hard to represent its members’ interests with government and other stakeholders, advocating for pharmacists’ professional role and economic viability.
+Being part of the BC Pharmacy Association means being part of a strong, united voice for more than 5,000 pharmacists, pharmacies, and pharmacy students.
+And there’s power in those numbers.
+The Association works hard to represent its members’ interests with government and other stakeholders, advocating for pharmacists’ professional role and the economic viability of community pharmacy.

-The Association will continue to advocate for members when issues arise and be the united voice to provide pharmacy input into changes that impact your business and practice.
+The Association continues to advocate for members when issues arise.
+We serve as the united voice for community pharmacy on items that impact your pharmacy and the practice.